andreibujaki/GatelessGateSharp/README.md

 (Previous releases are found [here](https://github.com/zawawawa/GatelessGateSharp/releases).)

-Currently, the miner supports Ethash/Pascal dual-mining, Ethash/daggerhashimoto, CryptoNight, CryptoNight-Light, CryptoNight-Heavy, CryptoNightV7, X16R, X16S, Pascal, Lbry, NeoScrypt, LyraREv2, and the following major anonymous pools by default: NiceHash, ethermine.org, ethpool.org, DwarfPool, Nanopool, Mining Pool Hub, zpool, and mineXMR.com.
-Support for custom pools has also been added.
+Currently, the miner supports the following algorithms:

+* Ethash/Pascal dual-mining
+* CryptoNight
+* CryptoNight-Light
+* CryptoNight-Heavy
+* CryptoNightV7
+* X16R
+* X16S
+* Pascal
+* Lbry
+* NeoScrypt
+* LyraREv2

+The following major pools are natively supported as default pools:

+* NiceHash
+* ethermine.org
+* ethpool.org
+* DwarfPool
+* Nanopool
+* Mining Pool Hub
+* zpool
+* mineXMR.com

+In addition to the default pools, support for custom pools is also available.

 All you have to do to mine is to download and run the installer, launch the miner, enter your wallet address(es), and click the Start button.
+Please refer to [the online manual](https://github.com/zawawawa/GatelessGateSharp/Documentation/TOC.md) for details.

 ![Screen Shot](https://i.imgur.com/XiVc70d.png)